Meet the CRR Team

 Rodrigo Gutiérrez

-Dr. Rodrigo Jorge Gutiérrez taught middle and high school mathematics before becoming a teacher educator.
+Dr. Rodrigo Gutiérrez taught middle and high school mathematics before becoming a teacher educator.
 His professional interests lie at the intersection of teacher development, mathematics education, and teaching for social justice, paying particular attention to Latinx and emergent bilinguals.
 Previously, Rodrigo was a fellow with the Center for the Mathematics Education of Latinas/os (CEMELA) at the University of Arizona, where he examined the implementation of Critical Mathematics in an urban high school’s precalculus course.
 He came to the CRR after six years as a Clinical Assistant Professor in the Center for Mathematics Education at the University of Maryland, where his focus was on professional development to improve mathematics instruction for English learners (ELLs).
-In 2022, Rodrigo was a national awardee for the Presidential Awards for Excellence in Science, Mathematics, and Engineering Mentoring.
+In 2022, Rodrigo was a national awardee for the Presidential Awards for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM).

 Gretchen Stickney